missionpinball/mpf-docs/docs/config/fast/fast_net.md

 Single value, int, default: `30`

 Lights using the light subtype `matrix` will use this for their hz setting if unspecified.

+## FAST Docs:

+For more information, see the [FAST Net Interface MPF Config page](https://fastpinball.com/mpf/config/net/).